Floyd Hall Bio

-Floyd Hall is a cultural producer, storyteller, writer and documentarian from Atlanta, Georgia.
-His professional work often relates to the intersection of media and technology as platforms to bring cultures together and make the world a more fulfilling place.
+Floyd Hall is a cultural producer and media strategist from Atlanta, Georgia.
+His professional work often relates to the intersection of art, media and technology as platforms.
 As an artist he is interested in the process of how we come to define and design ourselves, and is passionate about how history, culture and art blend together to construct narratives of place.

 He has worked across the media spectrum in a variety of roles and capacities, including strategy, research and production; his current and past work spans several industries, including Gaming, Brand Management, Nonprofit Arts, Social Change, Sporting Goods, Sports Media and Luxury Lifestyle.

 Floyd counts the experiences of his Atlanta upbringing, childhood summers spent in Augusta, Georgia and living in New York City as an adult as the primary influences on his life.
 Time spent in these locations gave him moments of clarity and insight about regional perspectives, the immigrant experience, how spaces influence patterns of life, and the imagination and ingenuity of different cultures.

 In his cultural production work, he currently serves as the Interim Director of Science Gallery Atlanta, where he curates large-scale exhibitions that merge art, science, design, and technology, with an emphasis on public engagement for populations 15-25 years old.
 This work includes curating JUSTICE (2023), the first exhibition fully-produced by Science Gallery Atlanta, as well as co-curating HOOKED (2022), Science Gallery Atlanta’s inaugural exhibition season.
 HOOKED was named “Best of Atlanta” for 2022 by Atlanta Magazine.